Living at Destiny Hill Farm

-Today, Destiny Hill Farm is the home of Jim and Nancy along with their four horses, two cats, and the Farm Mascot, Luther, the mini donkey.
+Today, Destiny Hill Farm is the home of Jim and Nancy along with their three horses, two cats, and the Farm Mascot, Luther, the mini donkey.
 In the spring of 2011 the farm was transformed into a lavender, fresh cut flower and berry farm, as well as a seasonal event center hosting large weddings and corporate events.
 The Farm also has a full service floral design studio incorporating the farm's fresh cut flowers.

 Jim and Nancy are golf, skiing and horse enthusiasts who love the beauty of nature.
 After enjoying their daughter Faith's outdoor wedding they decided to open their farm to guests for weddings and events.